Inner Child (Fringe): Reviews

 Jo Garfein at TV Overmind gave the episode a positive preview, saying, "This episode has more of an early X-Files feel, in a good way...
 To those of you who have either given up on the series or are on the fence, I recommend that you give Fringe another try.
 If 'Inner Child' is any indication, we are in for a very satisfying and engaging journey for the rest of the season."
 Alan Sepinwall's review in The Star-Ledger was overall positive, "As far as the episode as a whole goes, I thought it was fairly solid procedural hour of 'Fringe.'
 No, it didn't follow up on any of the revelations from 'Ability,' but it also didn't feature any of Agent Harris, and both the serial killer case and Olivia's rapport with the kid were compelling enough that I can wait on the mythology stuff for later."
 Jane Boursaw at TV Squad rated the episode very highly in her recap, and also mooted a theory about the Child, "My theory is that the boy is another Observer.
 They certainly looked a lot alike, didn't they?
 Could the boy have come from another dimension and ended up beneath the building?
 And why did the CIA guy say that they'd found 'another one.'"
 Apparently, they're keeping track of these creatures or Observers.
 And if so, where are the others?"

-Noel Murray at The Onion's The A. V. Club gave the episode qualified approval with a B rating.
+Noel Murray of The A. V. Club gave the episode qualified approval with a B rating.
 According to Murray, "The serial killer stuff in 'Inner Child was fairly pat—with elements swiped wholesale from Thomas Harris and Michael Connelly—and the 'keep Lil’ O away from Eliot' operation struck me as a little sloppy, if not actively implausible.
 But the episode was fast-paced and creepy, with a few good Walter lines (my favorite being a tie between 'Agent Dunham knows what a penis looks like' and 'obviously I was sitting on the toilet') and the return of his wonderfully ridiculous mad scientist device, 'the neural stimulator.'"